lrnv/Copulas.jl/joss/paper.md

 | - Obscure Bivariate      | Yes | No | No |
 | - Archimedean Chains     | No | Yes | No |

-Since our primary target is maintainability and readability of the implementation, we did not consider the efficiency and the performance of the code yet.
-However, a (limited in scope) benchmark on Clayton's pdf shows competitive behavior of our implementation w.r.t `DatagenCopulaBased.jl` (but not `BivariateCopulas.jl`).
+Since our primary target is maintainability and readability of the implementation, we have not considered the efficiency and the performance of the code yet.
+However, a (limited in scope) benchmark on Clayton's `pdf` shows competitive behavior of our implementation w.r.t `DatagenCopulaBased.jl` (but not `BivariateCopulas.jl`).
 To perform this test we use the [`BenchmarkTools.jl`](https://github.com/JuliaCI/BenchmarkTools.jl) [@BenchmarkTools] package and generate 10^6 samples for Clayton copulas of dimensions 2, 5, 10 with parameter 0.8.
 The execution times (in seconds) are given below:

 |                             | 2         | 5         | 10        |
 |-----------------------------|-----------|-----------|-----------|